header source

 ぷるぷるした直方体

-• 1 switch for operation verification
+• Switch for operation confirmationx1

-• Breadboard (e.g., BB-801) x1
+• Breadboard (BB-801 etc.) x1

-• Pro Micro + Pin Header (e.g., from Yushakobo) x1
+• Pro Micro + pin header x1

-• Reset switch x1
+• Reset switchx1

-• Jumper wires (e.g., from Akizuki Denshi) x many
+• Jumper wire x many

 • MCP23017 x1

-• 1kΩ resistors x2
+• 1kΩ resistorx2

-• Breadboard (e.g., BB-801) x1
+• Breadboard (BB-801 etc.) x1

 Wiring

-Reference: https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf
+Quote: https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf

-Reference: https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf
+Quote: https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf

-• It supports 400kHz I2C communication (Fast-mode).
+• Supports 400kHz I2C communication (Fast-mode)

-• It can operate at both 5V and 3.3V.
+• Works with both 5V and 3.3V

-• GPA7 and GPB7 pins require attention.
+• Need to be careful with GPA7 and GPB7 pins

 Pin details

-Looking at the input pins other than GPIO, we can see that they Must be externally biased.
-This means we need to connect them to GND or VCC properly.
-If we don't, the address will fluctuate, and we might get stuck in a reset loop.
-I've experienced it myself.
+Looking at input pins other than GPIO, it says Must be externally biased.
+This means we need to connect them properly to GND or VCC.
+If these are left open, the address might fluctuate or reset unexpectedly, leading to terrible experiences.
+I've actually experienced this.

-Implementing on a Breadboard
+Implementing on the breadboard

-Implementation: Adding a switch to the I2C device
+Achievement: Added a switch to the I2C device

-Implementation: Adding a switch to the I2C device
+Achievement: Added a switch to the I2C device

 https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf